BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Che et al. [@che2009rodinia] proposed the Rodinia benchmark suite to cover a wide range of parallel communication patterns to examine the performance of heterogeneous platforms free from language and device specific optimizations.
 The benchmarks were selected following the Berkeley Dwarf Taxonomy and are from real world high performance computing applications.
-The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on an NVIDIA GTX 280 GPU and an Intel Core 2 Extreme CPU.
+The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on an Nvidia GTX 280 GPU and an Intel Core 2 Extreme CPU.
 Across the suite: speedups in execution times ranged from 5.5x to 80.8x, communication overheads varied from 2-76% and GPU power consumption overheads ranged from 38-83 Watts, illustrating important architectural differences between the CPU and GPU.
 The Rodinia Benchmark suite originally consisted of nine applications; namely, Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended [@che2010characterization].
 This extension features a subset of the dwarfs, namely, Structured Grid, Unstructured Grid, Dynamic Programming, Dense Linear Algebra, MapReduce, and Graph Traversal all of which may be expected to benefit from GPU acceleration.